Chronic Heart Failure Care Transitions Project

 Reducing avoidable hospital readmissions is an opportunity to improve quality, increase patient satisfaction, and reduce costs within health care systems.
 Since 2013, IPHI has partnered with The George Washington University and GW Medical Faculty Associates to improve care continuity and coordination and to reduce hospital readmissions for patients with chronic heart failure.

-We are responsible for administering the CHW portion of this project, which focuses on evidence-based strategies that emphasize coordination and continuity of care, prevention and avoidance of complications, and close clinical treatment and management.
+IPHI is responsible for administering the Community Health Worker (CHW) portion of this project.
+This work focuses on evidence-based strategies that emphasize coordination and continuity of care, prevention and complication avoidance, and close clinical treatment.

-- Training the staff at GW Hospital and Medical Faculty Associates on effectively integrating CHWs into the team;
+- Training GW Hospital and Medical Faculty Associate staff on effectively integrating CHWs into the team;

 - Collaborating to ensure effective program model design; and

-Two CHWs hired by us have been trained in basic heart failure treatment support by the GWU Heart Failure team.
+Two CHWs hired have been trained in basic heart failure treatment support.
 CHWs are deployed to assist patients during and after discharge from the hospital.
-With supervision by the heart failure physicians and nurse practitioner, the CHWs work with the patients enrolled in this project to engage them in their homes to:
+With supervision by the heart failure physicians and nurse practitioner, the CHWs work with the patients in their homes to:

 - Improve understanding of heart failure medications;